darellelogram/SEP_mod_mapping/README.md

 + `BZAmodcodes.csv` is the module codes of all modules in the BZA curriculum, scraped from `BZAmods.csv`

 It is obvious that modules and universities have a many-to-many relationship.
-That is, a university can offer multiple modules that can be mapped to NUS modules, while an NUS module may have multiple universities offering its mapped equivalent. `modsmap2.py` processes the information both ways, tracking the modules offered by every university as well as the all the universities that offer a particular module.
+That is, a university can offer multiple modules that can be mapped to NUS modules, while an NUS module may have multiple universities offering its mapped equivalent. `modsmap.py` processes the information both ways, tracking the modules offered by every university as well as the all the universities that offer a particular module.
 Its output consists of
-+ `mods_by_n_unis_offering2.csv` which displays each BZA module by the number of universities that offer it, as well as
++ `mods_by_n_unis_offering.csv` which displays each BZA module by the number of universities that offer it, as well as
-+ `overseasunis2.csv` which displays each overseas university and the number and list of mappable BZA modules.
++ `overseasunis.csv` which displays each overseas university and the number and list of mappable BZA modules.

 In `overlaps.py`, I compared the list of modules that appeared on the website to the list in `BZAmodcodes.csv`.
 It outputs the following: